 How to fix your circadian rhythm?

-- Reduce stress during the evening.
-Don’t watch a violent movie or engage in any arguments.
-If you find yourself overthinking and worried use journalling as a way to clean your head from all the clutter that has been piled up.
+- Reduce stress.
+Especially during the evening.
+Don’t watch violent movies or engage in any arguments.
+If you find yourself overthinking and worried use journaling as a way to clean your head from all the clutter that has been piled up.
 You want to be in a relaxed and calm state during the evening so it will be much easier for you to fall asleep.
 Before sleep listen to a calming meditation so you go to be with calming thoughts.
 Also, make sure you reduce your overall stress levels as well.
 This is KEY.
 Since if your body is in a state of stress we can experience waking up during the night because of the adrenaline spikes.
 Add in some calming practices such as meditation, listening to soothing music, deep breathing, reading a novel, taking a bath, spending time in nature etc.

 See the video below about insomnia and my experience with sleeping problems in recovery: